Most drinkers secretly long for the days they enjoyed life without the sauce.

 I couldn’t come to terms with quitting drinking indefinitely.
 On the other hand, even one night of drinking was setting me back on my goals.
-Moderation had never worked for me so it was out of question.
+Moderation had never worked for me so it was out of the question.
 Drinking a beer and calling it a night is not my thing.

 I had to stop drinking but how?

 When you are searching for a solution, you will often find it with the help of selective perception.

 I stumbled upon a forum thread about quitting drinking for a year.
-The writer who started the thread said that it’s hard for human brain to process the thought of quitting forever.
-Quitting for one year and evaluating your decision afterwards is a much more acceptable idea for your brain.
+The writer who started the thread said that it’s hard for the human brain to process the thought of quitting forever.
+Quitting for one year and evaluating your decision afterward is a much more acceptable idea for your brain.

 That made perfect sense to me because that was where I was struggling.
 This sounded a lot better than quitting forever: “Quit drinking for a year and evaluate after finishing one year without drinking a single drop of alcohol.”

 Quitting for one year sounded much better than quitting forever.
 It made perfect sense but my brain still resisted to the idea of quitting.
 One year abstinence would be easier than quitting forever but it still was not easy.

 Nevertheless, the idea was planted in my brain.
 It was just a matter of time until I executed it.

 After having a few more nights of drinking heavily (and the resulting hangovers) over a couple of months, I decided to put the idea of not drinking alcohol for a year to practice.

 I set a starting day.
 I had a last night of heavy drinking, then I started my one year challenge on the day I set.

 I didn’t tell anybody that I was doing this.
 It’s tempting to announce it to the world but I would do it on my own.
 I didn’t need encouragement or support.